OpenTranslationBible/open-bible/en-GB/18.Job/md/job-10.md

 ## Job 10:10

-> Did You not pour me out like milk,
+> Did You not form me like milk,
-> And curdle me like cheese;
+> And solidify me like cheese;

 ## Job 10:11

-> Clothe me with skin and flesh,
+> Cover me with skin and flesh,
-> And knit me together with bones and sinews?
+> And weave me together with bones and sinews?

 ## Job 10:12